seankmartin/skm-foam/projects/open-data.md

 ANNs are either goal driven (get a network to produce the outcome, but don't care too much about the underlying structure).
 For example as in Sussilo's work, where you check the dynamics after training a net.
 This has been employed on retinal ganglion cells and also in PMC (primary motor cortex).
 Or they are data driven, whereby you attempt to capture each neuron in the ANN (e.g. Paninski's work).

+### Neuron groupings by brain area are meaningful

+In terms of just functional groupings from a matrix of spiking activity, an automatic algorithm could estimate which neurons are from different brain areas.
+This would seem to agree with Semedo 2014 - extracting latent structure.

 ## Other lists